aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/accessing-underlay-flags-of-dwg/_index.md

 If you need to **batch process dwg** files, wrap the steps above in a simple `for` loop that iterates over all files in `dataDir`.
 The same `Image.load()` call works for each file, and you can store the extracted flags in a CSV or a database for downstream reporting.

-## Common Issues & Tips
+## Common issues & tips
 - **Null underlay path** – Ensure the DWG actually references an external file; otherwise the path will be empty.
 - **Unsupported underlay type** – Aspose.CAD currently supports DGN underlays; PDF underlays are not yet exposed via the API.
 - **License exceptions** – Running the code without a valid license will add a watermark to any exported images.
 - **Performance tip:** Reuse a single `Image` instance when processing many files in a batch to reduce GC pressure.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use Aspose.CAD for Java with other CAD file formats?**
 A: Aspose.CAD primarily focuses on the DWG format, but it also supports DXF, DWF, and other CAD formats.

 **Q: Is there a trial version available for Aspose.CAD for Java?**
-A: Yes, you can explore the features with a free trial from [here](https://releases.aspose.com/).
+A: Yes, you can explore the features with a free trial from the free trial download page.

 **Q: How can I get support or seek assistance with Aspose.CAD for Java?**
 A: Visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for community support and discussions.

 **Q: Are temporary licenses available for Aspose.CAD for Java?**
-A: Yes, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A: Yes, you can obtain a temporary license [temporary license page](https://purchase.aspose.com/temporary-license/).

 **Q: Where can I find the comprehensive documentation for Aspose.CAD for Java?**
 A: Refer to the [documentation](https://reference.aspose.com/cad/java/) for detailed information.